Backdropped by towering peaks and shining bright turquoise in the sun, Floe Lake is one of the most spectacular places in the Canadian Rockies.

 The peak of the wildflower season is usually early to mid August but can start earlier and finish later depending on recent weather conditions.

 The larch trees surrounding Floe Lake turn golden in mid to late September.

 The exact time of the peak varies from year to year, as per recent weather conditions.
 For some people, the golden larch period is the best time to visit Floe Lake.

 Please note that due to the Floe Lake Trail being located in a mountainous area, weather conditions can fluctuate quickly and often.
-Snow is possible even the middle of summer.
+Snow is possible even in the middle of summer.

 Debris can be found on the trail at any time, but this is particularly likely in the early hiking season when annual maintenance hasn’t been completed yet.

 The latest trail updates are posted on this Parks Canada page.

 For experienced hikers, the Floe Lake Trail is a moderately challenging hike involving significant elevation gain on the outbound journey.